josephd8/Kittyfarm/README.md

 * (Data) - configure RDS instance to store data sets (2) - COMPLETE
 * (Data) - explore the need for S3 instance to relay data from API to RDS (1) - COMPLETE
 * (App) - set up Flask app environment (4) - COMPLETE
-* (Model) - exploratory data analysis to aid in Feature Engineering (1) - PLANNED
+* (Model) - exploratory data analysis to aid in Feature Engineering (1) - COMPLETE
-* (Data) - write script that will build datasets dynamically through time (4) - PLANNED
+* (Data) - write script that will build datasets dynamically through time (4) - COMPLETE
-* (Model) - explore potential models for genome prediction (8) - PLANNED
+* (Model) - explore potential models for price prediction (8) - COMPLETE
-* (Model) - develop CV approach to test methods (2) - PLANNED
+* (Model) - develop CV approach to test methods (2) - COMPLETE
-* (App) - develop UI to input Kitty gene set (4) - PLANNED
+* (App) - develop UI to input Kitty id (4) - COMPLETE
-* (Model) - test models in CV (4) - PLANNED
+* (Model) - test models in CV (4) - COMPLETE
-* (Model) - productionize final models (4) - PLANNED
+* (Model) - productionize final models (4) - COMPLETE
-* (App) - develop functionality to export results via email or SMS (4) - PLANNED
+* (App) - develop functionality to export results via email or SMS (4) - BACKLOG

 #### Icebox

-* (App) - develop UI to show basic info/summaries on a Kitty in question.
+* (App) - develop UI to show basic info/summaries on a Kitty in question. - BACKLOG
-* (App) - add summary info on the Kittyverse as a whole.
+* (App) - add summary info on the Kittyverse as a whole. - BACKLOG
-* (Model) - explore clustering algorithm to identify Kitties that should be priced in the same range, and then single out Kitties that are not priced similarly
+* (Model) - explore clustering algorithm to identify Kitties that should be priced in the same range, and then single out Kitties that are not priced similarly - BACKLOG

 <!--Check out the the rest of the [Project Charter](charter.md) to see the metrics and backlog driving Kittyfarm!-->